section-engineering-education/engineering-education/content/articles/how-to-produce-colors-with-rgb-leds/index.md

 `clear handles.a` clears the board variable.
 When this variable is cleared, Arduino disconnects from Matlab.
 We then exit the GUI using the `closereq()` function.

-At some point, you may need to create custom colors.
+At some point, we may need to create custom colors.
 As we have seen before, custom colors are formed from a combination of RGB colors.

 The callback function for the `enter RGB for any color` text field is shown below: